Collision Filters

 Example: Collision groups

-Collision groups might be easily implemented using a broad phase filter.
-In this example, there are two 'teams', team blue and team red.
-A filter that disregards all collisions between team members (rigid bodies) of different colors is implemented:
+Collision groups can be implemented using a broad phase filter.
+In this example, there are two teams: team blue and team red.
+A filter that disregards all collisions between team members of different colors:

 public class TeamFilter : IBroadPhaseFilter